 4. Rajiv Gandhi School of Intellectual Property Law, IIT Kharagpur

 This prestigious law school is based at Indian Institute of Technology, Kharagpur.
 The Rajiv Gandhi School of Intellectual Property Law was the first school in India providing Intellectual Property education along with the regular courses authorised by the Bar Council of India.
-The law school was ranked fourth in the National Institutional Ranking Framework law ranking in 2018 and is ranked third by All India Rank.
+The law school was ranked fourth in the National Institutional Ranking Framework law ranking in 2018 and is ranked third by All India Rank, thereby ranks on the top list of top 10 law colleges in India.
 The school provides students placements with global giants.
 It is compulsory for the students of RGSOIPL to get a summer internship of 8 weeks.

 Courses offered- Undergraduate and Postgraduate law degrees.